kirilcvetkov/spam-blacklist-query/README.md

 This small package helps you find out if a domain or IP is blacklisted on the most popular spam listing services.

 Here's how it works:
-1. Test the domain against these Spam Blacklist services (DNSBL URI):
+1. Test the input domain against Domain Spam Blacklist services (DNSBL URI):
    - APEWS Level 1 (http://www.apews.org/)
    - Scientific Spam URI (https://www.scientificspam.net/)
    - SEM URI (https://spameatingmonkey.com/)